No stranger to photos of Flamborough Head, I’d long lusted after its great walls of wave-battled chalk. The only chalk sea cliff in the north.

 However, one thing social media doesn’t quite capture is its walking or running potential.

 Far from a solitary cliff top, this 12.8km long Flamborough Head & Bempton Cliffs walk is peppered with awe-inspiring sights.
-Flamborough Head is a Local Nature Reserve (LNR) as well as a Site of Special Scientific Interest (SSSI), protected for its wildlife and its geology.
+Flamborough Head is a Local Nature Reserve (LNR) as well as a Site of Special Scientific Interest (SSSI), protected for its wildlife and geology.

 The epitome of slow travel, you’ll marvel in dramatic white cliffs and otherworldly rock stacks.
 Explore secluded beaches and smuggler caves.
 Twitch to colonies of nesting birds at Bempton Cliffs RSPB nature reserve.
 Maybe even spot dolphins, if you’re lucky.
 Each new bay giving you exponential pleasure.